smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/data/bingo_2022/bingo_stats_rough_draft.md

 - Lois McMaster Bujold, with 27 unique books read
 - Adrian Tchaikovsky, with 26 unique books read
 - TIE: Jim Butcher and Seanan McGuire, each with 23 unique books read
-- TIE: Mercedes Lackey and T. Kingfisher, each with 22 unique books read
+- Mercedes Lackey, with 22 unique books read
 - Neil Gaiman, with 21 unique books read
-- TIE: Ilona Andrews and K.J.
+- TIE: T. Kingfisher and Ilona Andrews and K.J.
 Parker, each with 19 unique books read
 - C.J.
 Cherryh, with 18 unique books read
 - TIE: Martha Wells and Will Wight, each with 17 unique books read